ncp38/cs142-s24/labs/lab8/index.md

 # CS 142 Lab 8

-For this lab, we're using the same randomized partners as last week!
+For this lab, you can pick your own partner!

 ## The snake game